What is folliculitis decalvans?

 - tight hairstyles

-Once these are ruled out as causes of your hair loss based on your medical history, your dermatologist might recommend a biopsy.
-This procedure involves taking a small sample of your scalp or your skin.
+Once other causes for your hair loss are ruled out, a dermatologist might recommend a biopsy and culture.
+This procedure involves taking a small sample of your scalp or your skin and sending it to a lab for testing.
 A blood test may also be ordered to help rule out any other underlying issues, such as thyroid disease.

 Diagnosing FD can take time.
 Ultimately, the diagnosis is based on a combination of the following: